redhat-cop/infra.leapp/roles/analysis/README.md

 This is used in IPU planning to identify unhandled cases, that would result in process failure.

 This role also saves a copy of the current ansible facts under the `/etc/ansible/facts.d` directory for validation after upgrade.

+## Satellite activation keys

+Satellite activation keys provide content for dnf/yum to solve dependencies.
+During analysis, the both current and final packages needs to be visible.
+The current key is retained and reapplied after analysis is complete.

+- `satellite_activation_key_pre_leapp` is used to hold the key for the starting content view
+- `satellite_activation_key_leapp` provides both starting and final OS version content.

 ## Requirements